UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/decoding.md

 ### Nanopore
 Doesn't require PCR amplification, eliminating amplification bias and simplifying sequencing protocols relatively high error rates, around 10% per nt [@emerging].

-### Synthesis method:
-The synthesis method can also differentiate our sequence recovery method.
-If we are using semi-specific, we can rely on homonucleotides for sequence consensus.
-For specific synthesis, we would rely on error correcting codes.

-Many pre-existing alignment strategies rely on a reference template; we don’t have that luxury and conduct sequence alignment without a template, otherwise known as de novo sequence assembly.

-## Goals and non-goals
-Goal:
-To perform iterations of the DBTL cycle, we will complete the algorithms required to perform alignment in a timely manner and with acceptable accuracy on one platform, most likely NGS.
-We will implement one of the two algorithms that is mentioned below, then in the second iteration try the other algorithm.

-Non-goals:
-* Generalize to all sequencing platforms.

-## Actual Design
+## What algorithms are we using?
-**There are many established algorithms in this domain, we will use one of those.** Based on the selected platform, sequence analysis will be performed as so:
+**There are many established algorithms in this domain, we will use one of those.** Based on the selected platform, sequence alignment will be performed as so:

 ### Sanger
-Given four-color chromatogram(s) representing the peak fluorescence intensity, depending on the amplification scale in wet lab, we can compare chromatogram(s) to each to resolve conflicts.
-For de novo assembly, we can resolve conflicts based on redundancy of chromatogram [@sanger].
+Given four-color chromatogram(s) representing the peak fluorescence intensity, depending on the amplification scale in wet lab, we can compare chromatogram(s) to each other to resolve conflicts.
+For de novo assembly, we can resolve conflicts based on redundancy of chromatograms [@sanger].

 ### NGS
-Given a fastq file which contains, it contains multiple chopped up sequence reads tat each have a confidence score, known as a Phred score, which is the probability the sequencer called the base incorrectly.
-We assemble the sequence reads de novo into one long read [@ngs].
+A fastq file contains multiple chopped up sequence reads, each having a confidence score known as a Phred score.
+A Phred score is the probability the sequencer called the base incorrectly.
+We assemble the sequence reads de novo into one long read based on the overlaps between the chopped up sequences [@ngs].

 ![ngs_output](https://github.com/UBC-iGEM/internal-wiki-2023-24/assets/55033656/d539e783-c2fb-44ce-a8b8-325c6ff41c75)

 To conduct de novo assembly for output from NGS platform, reads are examined for overlap between them, and the goal to build up a single contig from smaller contigs.